Welcome to the home of The Virginia Normal, an international literary journal edited by the students and faculty of Virginia State University.

 We publish two issues each spring: a print issue featuring literary work submitted from across the world and selected by our staff of students and faculty, and an online issue featuring creative work from VSU students.

-We are currently accepting submissions for our Spring 2018 print issue and our Spring 2017 online issue.
+We will begin accepting submissions for our Spring 2019 print issue on August 16, 2017.

 The Virginia Normal was founded by faculty members of Virginia State University’s Department of Languages and Literature in 2013.
 Our first issue appeared in Spring 2015.